Astroner/c-simple-browser/README.md

 # Hi there

-# Timings
+# Time spent
  - Learn basic CMake + make basic ui and requests - 6h 40m
  - Basic scroll - 18m
  - Separate thread for requests - 56m
- - Address parsing(host and port) - 1h 35m
+ - Address parsing(host and port) + improved memory management in request thread - 1h 35m

 # Notes
  - Use OpenSSL for future https support. it is preinstalled on macOS.
 CMake changes: